MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 An opportunity is a [lead](#lead) that has been [qualified](#lead-and-opportunity-management) or determined to have the potential to generate revenue.
 In Dynamics 365, an opportunity typically includes a description of the customer's requirements, the products or services that the customer is interested in, the potential revenue, and the estimated closing date.
 Opportunities can be *scored* based on their potential, and they can be *nurtured* through ongoing communication that is aimed at developing them.

+### Outsourcing

+The use of an outside vendor to assist with the production of a semi-finished or finished good.
+This may be used to support internal capacity issues or used to help with the overall cost reduction of the requested item.

 ### Overhead costs

 While all overhead costs are [indirect costs](#indirect-costs), not all indirect costs are overhead costs.
 Overhead costs specifically refer to indirect costs that are related to production or manufacturing activities, such as rent for the production facility, maintenance and repairs of production equipment, and the salaries of production supervisors.